Seminar for International Teaching Assistants

 Departmental-Specific Orientation (students should check with their specific departments)

 The SITA course begins during the second week of classes each fall and spring.
-A final schedule will be posted no later than May 1, 2017.

 Course attendance is mandatory.
 Students are expected to be punctual and attend all sessions.
 Student whose attendance, participation, or performance falls below minimum standards may be dropped from the program.